lingtalfi/Light-Realist/doc/api/Ling/Light_Realist/ListGeneralActionHandler/LightRealistListGeneralActionHandlerInterface/prepare.md

-LightRealistListGeneralActionHandlerInterface::prepare — Decorates the given [generic action item](https://github.com/lingtalfi/Light_Realist/blob/master/doc/pages/generic-action-item.md) identified by the given action name.
+LightRealistListGeneralActionHandlerInterface::prepare — by a renderer to display that item in the gui).